tuanchauict/iamtuna.org/docs/_posts/2016/2016-09-22-text-and-font-rendering-on-android.md

 ```java
 paint.setShadowLayer(blur, offsetX, offsetY, color);
 ```
-When shadow is turned on, we need to change a little bit about the finding font size algorithm and drawing.
+When shadow is turned on, we need to adjust the font size finding algorithm and the drawing method slightly.

 The new algorithm should be: